Sunnyg83/Drone_optimization/README.md

    ```
 3. **Follow the prompts:**
    - Enter the number of delivery points
+   - Enter a label for each location (labels can include spaces, e.g., "Main Street")
    - Enter the adjacency matrix (row by row)
    - Use the menu to display the adjacency matrix, run the MST, run the TSP, or exit

 ## Example
 ```
-Enter number of delivery points: 2
+Enter number of delivery points: 4
+Enter label for location 0: Start
+Enter label for location 1: Point A
+Enter label for location 2: Point B
+Enter label for location 3: Point C
 Enter adjacency matrix (use 0 for no direct connection):
+0 1 2 3
-0 2
+1 0 1 2
+2 1 0 1
-2 0
+3 2 1 0

 Menu:
 1. Display adjacency matrix